 \subsection{Seed selection strategy}

-As mentioned in the previous section, there is a number of seed selection strategies, and since evaluating all of them is not the aim of our research, we have decided to select three simple and most commonly used seed selection strategies to observe if they have any impact on our results.
+As mentioned in the previous section, there are a number of seed selection strategies, and since evaluating all of them is not the aim of our research, we have decided to select three simple and most commonly used seed selection strategies to observe if they have any impact on our results.

-The first one is a multilayer \textit{degree centrality} i.e. the number of edges adjacent to each actor on all layers.
+The first one is a multilayer\textit{degree centrality}, i.e. the number of edges adjacent to each actor on all layers.
 The second one is the multilayer \textit{neighbourhood size}, i.e. the number of all distinct actors each actor is linked to in all layers \cite{berlingerio2011foundations, magnani2011ml}.
-Both measures may seem to be similar.
+Both measures may seem to be similar, since for \textit{neighbourhood size} we are counting neighbours and for \textit{degree centrality} we are counting edges connecting to those neighbours (in case a node has only one edge to each neighbour, both measures would have the same value).
 However, they both can yield very different results in terms of actors importance ranking.
 For example, for our toy network presented in Fig.~\ref{fig:network} we can see that the most important actors according to degree centrality are actors $4$ and $5$, while if we use the neighbourhood size, actors $7$ and $6$ are the most important (Table \ref{tab:toyNetMeasures}).
 The third seed selection strategy was \textit{random} seed selection.

-Using each strategy for each network, we have created the ranking of actors with the most important on top and least important on the bottom.
-If two actors had the same value of measure they were ordered according to actor id, e.g., for our toy example actors $3$ and $6$ have the same value of degree centrality, but in the final ranking actor $3$ would be higher than actor $6$.
+Using each strategy for each network, we have created the ranking of actors with the most important on the top and the least important on the bottom.
+If two actors had the same value of measure, they were ordered according to actor id, e.g., for our toy example, actors $3$ and $6$ have the same value of degree centrality, but in the final ranking actor $3$ would be higher than actor $6$.
 Next, the rankings were saved, and during simulations, the same rankings have been used regardless of other simulation parameters.
-This was especially important in case of random seed selection.
+This was especially important in the case of random seed selection.